omigroup/omigroup/PROCESS.md

 ### Approval

 Work item editors may submit their draft spec / report for approval at any weekly meeting.
 Community members can vote if they have attended 2 out of 3 of the last weekly meetings (including the current meeting).
+For votes held during the general OMI meeting, attendance of both OMI weekly meetings or any OMI working group meetings will be counted.

 If the group does not approve a draft, it goes back to the editors for revision.